nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 - [search endpoint]({{page page='search-endpoints'}}) to submit a command
 - dedicated bulk endpoint for others actions

-Objects transiting between server and client are parameters of bulk action which is a simple json object and depend on action needs, and BulkStatus object whose json representation is as below:
+Objects transiting between server and client are parameters of bulk action which is a simple JSON object and depend on action needs, and BulkStatus object whose JSON representation is as below:
 ```json
 {
   "entity-type": "bulkStatus",